cbarrin/vagrant-mininet/README.md

 # vagrant-mininet

-This Vagrantfile tries to be an all-inclusive script to provide an OpenFlow 1.3 playground in a VM.
+This Vagrantfile tries to be an all-inclusive script to provide an OpenFlow 1.3 and Floodlight testing environment in a VM.
+Difficult to install tools such as Mininet and OVS are packaged in.

 Tools included:

 - Mininet 2.1.0
+- MiniNExT 1.4.0
 - OpenVSwitch 2.3.0
-- Ryu
+- Quagga
-- Trema Edge
+- Floodlight

 ## Usage

-Start with installation of VirtualBox and Vagrant.
+Start with the installation of VirtualBox and Vagrant.
 Next, download the Vagrantfile and run `vagrant up` from the folder it is stored in.

 After the script finishes its job, `vagrant ssh` from the corresponding folder